kentshenlim/authenticated-whisper/README.md

 - _Authentication/authorization_.
 Available login methods:

   - username and password
-  - Google OAuth
+  - Google OAuth (disabled on production)
-  - Facebook OAuth
+  - Facebook OAuth (disabled on production)
-  - email magic link
+  - email magic link (disabled on production)

   Username and password can be set later if first logged in with another method.

+  Only username and password allowed on production; OAuths require registration;
+  nodemailer is blocked by account security issues.

 - _Friend features_.
 Only approved friends can view your private whispers.
 - _Like system_.